thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-PRICING.md

 # Pricing Module Configuration

-Once your pricing modules have been deployed, it is time to set their addresses in you appManager handler.
+Once your pricing modules have been deployed, it is time to set their addresses in your appManager handler.
 The appManager handler needs both variables set to work:

 Signing with a ruleAdmin private key (see [admin roles](./ADMIN-CONFIG.md)), do:
 - For ERC20 pricer: